 Vulnerability means you’re not the boss of everything that happens to you.
+That’s just reality.
 External forces like time and the economy and physics and viruses and weather and your Internet provider and (especially) other people contribute to whether (and how and when) things happen.
 As if that weren’t enough, forces inside you, things like your DNA, hormones, and really importantly, your emotions, also shape how things go for you.

 Vulnerability is not weakness, it’s not bad, and it’s not a problem to be fixed.
 Vulnerability just means you have limits to your single-handed control over outcomes that matter.
 When you feel unrest it’s a good thing because it gives you the opportunity to pay inner attention.
 Without that discomfort you wouldn’t know to turn your awareness inward and say hello to yourself in your human limits.